 Lots of Christmas markets in Vienna have great settings.
-The Karlsplatz version is no exception, nestled in front of the imposing baroque Karlskirche church.
+The Karlsplatz version is no exception, nestled in front of the imposing Baroque Karlskirche church.

 However, this market differs from its city siblings in significant ways.
 Its formal title is Art Advent, which gives you a decent clue as to where the emphasis lies.